michalvalasek/blog/posts/store-collections-in-jsonb-field.md

 So to recap: this is a nice and simple way to store embedded collections in a JSONB field while keeping rails goodies like validations, casting, etc. All plumbing like form helpers also work as you're used to.
 All you really need is a JSONB field, serializer and a lightweight non-AR model.

+You can see the complete source code of a working demo project on my GitHub: [michalvalasek/rails_jsonb_collections](https://github.com/michalvalasek/rails_jsonb_collections)

 Have an idea on how to improve this?
 Let me know!